siraben/website/_posts/2021-06-27-classical-math-coq.md

  where "A + { B }" := (sumor A B) : type_scope.
 ```

-Essentially this an option type that gives the value of type `A` or a
+Essentially this an option type that gives the value of type $$A$$ or
-proof why such a value cannot be produced.
-This is important because
+a proof why such a value cannot be produced.
+This is important
-we want to use the left of the sum as the return value for the
+because we want to use the left of the sum as the return value for the
-left-inverse of `f`, and the right of the sum as a single bit to
+left-inverse of $$f$$, and the right of the sum as a single bit to
-decide to return the default value `s`.
+decide to return the default value $$s$$.

 ```coq
 (* Property of decidability of being in the image *)